cogentcore/core/README.md

 * In C++ terms, an interface in go creates a virtual table -- anytime you need virtual functions, you must create an interface.
 	+ WARNING: you need to define the *entire* interface for *each* type that implements it -- there is *no inheritance* in Go!
 Thus, it is important to keep interfaces small!
 Or, in the case of `Ki` / `Node`, only have one struct that implements it.
-	+ An interface is the *only* way to create an equivalence class of types -- otherwise Go is strict about dealing with each struct in terms of the actual type it is, *even if it embeds a common base type*
+	+ An interface is the *only* way to create an equivalence class of types -- otherwise Go is strict about dealing with each struct in terms of the actual type it is, *even if it embeds a common base type*.

 * Anonymous embedding a type at the start of a struct gives transparent access to the embedded types (and so on for the embedded types of that type), so it *looks* like inheritance in C++, but critically those inherited methods are *not* virtual in any way, and you must explicitly convert a given "derived" type into its base type -- you cannot do something like: `bt := derived.(*BaseType)` to get the base type from a derived object -- it will just complain that derived is its actual type, not a base type.
 Although this seems like a really easy thing to fix in Go that would support derived types, it would require an expensive dynamic (runtime) traversal of the reflect type info.
-I will provide that method just for emergencies, but it is much better to provide an explicit interface method to provide this access.
+Those methods are avail in package `kit` as `TypeEmbeds` to check if one type embeds another, and `EmbededStruct` to get an embedded struct out of a struct that embeds it (at any level of depth).
+In general it is much better to provide an explicit interface method to provide access to embedded structs that serve as base-types for a given level of functionality.
 Or provide access to everything you might need via the interface, but just giving the base struct is typically much easier.

+* Although the derived types have direct access to members and methods of embedded types, at any level of depth of embedding, the `reflect` system presents each embedded type as a *single field* as it is declared in the actual code.
+Thus, you have to recursively traverse these embedded structs -- methods to flatten these field lists out by calling a given function on each field in turn are provided in `kit embed.go`: `FlatFieldsTypeFun` and `FlatFieldsValueFun`

 ## Closures & anonymous functions